 When the debates were over, Pericles himself announced the compromise he had brokered, which gave Corcyra some but not all of what it had asked for.
 Athens would act as Greece’s high-minded essential mediator — a role it relished — by entering into a defensive alliance with Corcyra: it would defend the latter against any Corinthian attack on its home island, but it would not participate in any operations elsewhere.
 Athens quickly dispatched a fleet to protect Corcyra under these terms.

 Under other circumstances, the great war might have begun then and there in the Adriatic Sea.
-As it was, though, the Corinthian admiral had been ordered to test the Athenians’ resolve but not to push them to the point of war, for Sparta had told Corinth in no uncertain terms that any war it chose to unilaterally enter into over Corcyra or Epidamnos would belong to Corinth alone.
-Such a war Corinth had no chance of winning against Athens.
+As it was, though, the Corinthian admiral had been ordered to test the Athenians’ resolve but not to push them to the point of war, for Sparta had told Corinth in no uncertain terms that any war it chose to enter into unilaterally over Corcyra or Epidamnos would indeed belong to it alone.
+Corinth knew well that it had no chance of winning such a war against Athens.
 So, the Corinthian admiral withdrew.

-From that day forward, however, Corinth was deeply aggrieved against Athens.
+From that day forward, however, Corinth was deeply aggrieved against Athens, the very city in Greece with which it had the most natural cultural affinity.
 Not daring to prosecute a unilateral war, the Corinthians sought constantly to shatter the delicate state of peace that existed between Athens and Sparta.
 At the next meeting of the Peloponnesian League in Sparta, their representative spoke.

 “I say to you again that you have no conception of what a menace Athens has already become to all the rest of Greece.
 You cannot see this because the very differences in your philosophies of life blind you to it.
 The Athenians are addicted to innovation; theirs is a culture of invention and acquisition.
 You wish only to keep what you have, with a total want of invention.
 The Athenians are adventurous beyond their power, daring beyond their judgment, and sanguine in the face of danger.
 You attempt less than what your power could accomplish, mistrust your own judgment, and see danger even where it does not exist.
 The Athenians act promptly.
 You procrastinate.
 The Athenians are constantly away from home, seeking always to extend their frontiers.
 You are disinclined to leave home because you wish not to leave your existing territory exposed.